Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 For more detail on our Color recommendations, check out our Diamond Color guide.

 Our goal is for you to find the most exceptional 3 Carat Diamond—at a price that’s excellent within the market.
-We want you to spend in the areas that greatly affect a diamond’s beauty, and scale back in the areas that won’t be noticed by the naked eye.
+We want you to spend your engagement ring budget in the areas that greatly affect a diamond’s beauty, and scale back in the areas that won’t be noticed by the naked eye.

 Above all, we recommend reviewing the diamond yourself or having an expert assist you.
 We also advocate that all diamonds you are considering have either a GIA or AGS certificate.
 This ensures that what is stated is validated by an esteemed grading entity.

 If a seller is suggesting you purchase a diamond with a different grading entity, it’s best to steer clear.
 No matter what the lab report states, the actual quality of the diamond is far less than what they are stating.